-Officers from the Rwanda Investigation Bureau (RIB), a law enforcement body, arrested Jean Bosco Sengabo, a musician and journalist known for publishing and commenting on stories about celebrities, on October 18, 2024.
-As of December 1, Sengabo remained in detention, awaiting trial on charges of public insult, blackmail, discrimination, cyberstalking, publication of indecent information, and narcotics use, according to a person familiar with the case who spoke to CPJ on condition of anonymity, citing safety concerns.
+Officers from the Rwanda Investigation Bureau (RIB), a law enforcement body, arrested Jean Bosco Sengabo, a musician and journalist known for publishing and commenting on stories about celebrities, on October 18, 2024, and later charged him with several offenses, including public insult, blackmail, discrimination, and narcotics use, according to a person familiar with the case who spoke to CPJ on condition of anonymity, citing safety concerns.

-Sengabo, who also goes by Fatakumavuta, is a presenter with the privately owned Isibo Radio and Television.
-He also airs music criticism and commentary on the private lives of Rwandan celebrities on Fatakumavuta Clips, a YouTube channel that had more than 21,000 subscribers in late 2024, and has appeared as a commentator on several other YouTube channels.
+Sengabo, who also goes by Fatakumavuta, is a presenter with privately owned Isibo Radio and Television.
+He also airs music criticism and commentary on the private lives of Rwandan celebrities on Fatakumavuta Clips, a YouTube channel that had nearly 22,000 subscribers in August 2025, and has appeared as a commentator on several other YouTube channels.

-The charges against Sengabo are related to his commentary on YouTube, including about several Rwandan musicians and a music promoter.
+The charges against Sengabo stemmed from his commentary on YouTube, including about several Rwandan musicians and a music promoter.
 RIB said that the arrest followed several warnings.
 Authorities also reported finding “significant amounts of cannabis” in Sengabo’s blood, based on a drug test conducted after his arrest.

 CPJ’s review of Sengabo’s YouTube appearances showed caustic reviews of the music of at least two of the artists, including allegations that one of them was implicated in sexual harassment and that another was a victim of domestic violence.